What is Corporate Restructuring?

 The depth of the documentation and supplementary data varies case-by-case, but one of the main purposes of the disclosure statement is the:

 - Classification of Claims by Priority

 - Proposed Treatment of Each Class of Claims

 POR Voting Process: Approval Requirements

-Once approved, the disclosure statement and POR will be distributed to the impaired claim holders deemed entitled to vote.
+Once approved, the disclosure statement and plan of reorganization (POR) will be distributed to the impaired claim holders deemed entitled to vote.

 And to be confirmed by the Court, the following tests must be passed:

 |Minimum Standards of Fairness|

 To summarize the Chapter 11 restructuring process, the flow chart below lists the main steps: